One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-{\bf A graph-theoretic hierarchy.} To derive our classification, we first focus on graphs.
-Previous work~\cite{ChenMueller13-fineclass-arxiv} related the complexity of conjunctive queries to the named graph-theoretic properties by showing that certain relationships on graph classes implied reductions for the corresponding homomorphism problems, for example: \begin{itemize}
+Previous work~\cite{ChenMueller13-fineclass-arxiv} related the complexity of conjunctive queries to the named graph-theoretic properties by showing that certain relationships on graph classes implied reductions for the corresponding homomorphism problems, for example: \begin{itemize}\itemsep=0pt

 \item If $\fG$ is a graph class and $\fM$ is the class of minors of graphs in $\fG$, then $\HOMP{\fM^*}$ reduces to $\HOMP{\fG^*}$.

 \item If the members of a graph class $\fG$ have bounded width tree decompositions whose trees lie in a graph class $\fH$, then $\HOMP{\fG^*}$ reduces to $\HOMP{\fH^*}$.